Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Evaluation

 \section{Evaluation}

-To evaluate our pipeline we selected three popular DNN architectures: (1) a convolutional network similar to the one proposed by Krizhevsky et al.~\cite{krizhevsky_imagenet_2017} to classify CIFAR-10 images (AlexNet), (2) a residual network~\cite{he_deep_2016} (ResNet), and (3) a smaller network architecture initially proposed by LeCun et al.~\cite{lecun_backpropagation_1989} (LeNet) for classifying the MNIST handwritten digit database.
+To evaluate our pipeline, we selected three popular DNN architectures: (1) a convolutional network similar to the one proposed by Krizhevsky et al.~\cite{krizhevsky_imagenet_2017} to classify CIFAR-10 images (AlexNet), (2) a residual network~\cite{he_deep_2016} (ResNet), and (3) a smaller network architecture originally proposed by LeCun et al.~\cite{lecun_backpropagation_1989} (LeNet) to classify the MNIST handwritten digit database.
 See Table~\ref{tab:architectures} for more details.

-We trained AlexNet and ResNet on the CIFAR10~\cite{krizhevsky_learning_2009} dataset for 100 epochs with mini-batches of size 80 and LeNet on the MNIST handwritten digit datasets~\cite{lecun_mnist_2010} for 20 epochs with mini-batches of size 48 (as training converges on MNIST considerably faster).
-On all the models we used stochastic gradient descent (SGD) with a momentum of 0.9 and a learning rate of $1e-3$.
-We achieved a maximum accuracy of 86.51\% for AlexNet, 85.97\% for ResNet, and 98.46\% for LeNet that serve as baselines for our experiments.
+We trained AlexNet and ResNet on the CIFAR10~\cite{krizhevsky_learning_2009} dataset for 100 epochs with mini-batches of size 80, and LeNet on the MNIST handwritten digit datasets~\cite{lecun_mnist_2010} for 20 epochs with mini-batches of size 48 (as training converges much faster on MNIST).
+For all models, we used stochastic gradient descent (SGD) with an impulse of 0.9 and a learning rate of $1e-3$.
+We achieved a maximum accuracy of 86.51\% for AlexNet, 85.97\% for ResNet, and 98.46\% for LeNet, which serve as baselines for our experiments.

-To evaluate our deployment pipeline we selected three target systems: (1) a Raspberry Pi Pico, (2) an Arduino Nano 33 BLE Sense, and (3) a Raspberry Pi 4B (that serves as a larger reference system), see Table~\ref{tab:target_systems}.
-As our runtime library is mainly optimized for Cortex-M architectures, we instead use onnxruntime~\cite{developers_onnx_2021} for the deployment to the Raspberry Pi 4B.
+To evaluate our deployment pipeline, we selected three target systems: (1) a Raspberry Pi Pico, (2) an Arduino Nano 33 BLE Sense, and (3) a Raspberry Pi 4B (which serves as a larger reference system), see Table~\ref{tab:target_systems}.
+Since our runtime library is mainly optimized for Cortex-M architectures, we use onnxruntime~\cite{developers_onnx_2021} for the Raspberry Pi 4B instead.

 We compare the performance of different pruning techniques in Sec.~\ref{subsec:eval-pruning} and discuss their combination with quantization in Sec.~\ref{subsec:eval-quantization}.
-We analyze the memory footprint of our compressed DNNs in Sec.~\ref{subsec:eval-memory}.
-In Sec.~\ref{subsec:eval-deploy} we discuss the execution time and power/energy consumption w.r.t. the predictive accuracy from a real-world execution of the compressed DNNs on the target platforms.
+We analyze the memory consumption of our compressed DNNs in Sec.~\ref{subsec:eval-memory}.
+In Sec.~\ref{subsec:eval-deploy}, we discuss the execution time and power/energy consumption vs. prediction accuracy from executions of the compressed DNNs on the target platforms.